Systems & Strategic Philosophy

 Most visible problems are downstream effects.

-Public conflict, institutional fatigue, economic fragility, cultural fragmentation — these are rarely failures of character.
-They are structural consequences.
+Public conflict, institutional fatigue, economic fragility, cultural fragmentation —

 Systems shape behaviour.